Configuring Salesforce Security — A Step-by-Step Process

 Home pages are a great place for user work items such as active tasks, open orders, open cases, etc.

-Salesforce has a two-layer security model (we recommend this blog for details):
+Salesforce has a two-layer security model (we recommend reading this blog for details):

-• The first layer (the object layer) determines which objects & fields can be accessed by users (e.g., a user has access to opportunities but not to support cases).
+• Object and Field-Level Security: This first layer controls which objects and fields can be accessed by users (e.g., a user has access to opportunities but not to support cases).

-• The second layer (the record layer) determines which records can be accessed, e.g., a sales rep can only access his opportunities, a manager can access opportunities for his entire team.
+• Record-Level Security: The second layer determines which individual records can be accessed by a user, e.g., a sales rep can only access his opportunities, a manager can access opportunities for his entire team.

-• Departmental structure determines what can be seen and how it is presented, so in Salesforce terms corresponds to:
+• Departmental structure determines what can be seen and how it is presented to the users.
+In Salesforce, this corresponds to:

-• Access to objects and fields → Profiles and Permission Sets,
+• Access to objects and fields → Managed through Profiles and Permission Sets,

-• Their presentation → Page Layouts and Lighting Pages.
+• How data is displayed → Managed through Page Layouts and Lighting Pages.

-• Employee hierarchy/reporting structure drives access to individual records → Roles and Sharing Rules.
+• Employee hierarchy/reporting structure determines access to individual records controlled by Roles and Sharing Rules.

 Profiles are the starting point for security configuration: